hherb/localknowledge/manual/literature_searcher.md

 ## Overview

-The module consists of two main components:
+The module focuses on document search functionality:

 1. **Document Search**: The `search_literature` function uses semantic search to find documents relevant to a research question.

-2. **Document Evaluation**: The `DocumentEvaluator` class evaluates how relevant a document is to a specific research question.
+Document evaluation functionality has been moved to the separate `document_evaluator` module.

 ## Usage